pmdevita/hikari-atsume/docs/tutorial/index.md

 # Tutorial

-In this tutorial, we'll cover the basics of creating a bot, a component with both slash and message commands, database models to store data, and
+In this tutorial, we'll cover the basics of creating a bot, a component with both slash and message commands, database models to store data, and managing our database through migrations.

 ```{toctree}